 Donated materials and equipment, when significant, are reflected as contributions at estimated fair value, at the time of receipt.
 Donated services, when significant and measurable as to value, are reflected as contributions when provided.
 Certain professional services are donated by various attorneys in the Center's service area.
-The donated professional services amount has been valued at approximately \$14,000 and \$35,000 for the years ended June 30, 2023 and 2022, respectively, and have been included in program services within the accompanying statements of functional expenses.
+The donated professional services amount has been valued at approximately \$10,000 and \$14,000 for the years ended June 30, 2024 and 2023, respectively, and have been included in program services within the accompanying statements of functional expenses.
 Such services are valued and are reported at the estimated fair value based on current rates for similar legal services.
-The donated materials primarily relate to various donated office supplies.
-These donated materials have been valued at approximately \$0 and \$5,000 for the years ended June 30, 2023 and 2022, respectively, and have been included in program services within the accompanying statements of functional expenses.
-Such materials are valued and are reported at the estimated fair value based on estimates of wholesale values that would be received for selling similar products.
+No donated goods were received for the years ended June 30, 2024 and 2023.